tryfan/pymorpheus/README.md

 ## Usage

-MorpheusClient() will either retrieve a token (with username and password args), or use an existing token (with token arg) Use `sslverify=False` to bypass certificate validation.
+MorpheusClient() will either retrieve a token (with username and password args), or use an existing token (with token arg).
+Use `sslverify=False` to bypass certificate validation.

 MorpheusClient.call() accepts the following vars:
 - Required (positional):